Perfect! I have all the information I need. Here's the blog post for Schnoodles:

 What were they bred to do?

-- Standards were versatile farm dogs handling herding, guarding, and pest control
+- Standard Schnauzers were versatile farm dogs (herding, guarding, pest control)

 Key breeding traits